pavelbrm/pavelbrm.github.io/_posts/2020-06-27-about-software-development-with-golang.md

 So I kept searching, learning and working my ass off to build a solid understanding and skill.
 When you've got such a goal, self-discipline is required.
 You read about something for the second, third or even fourth time in hopes to learn something new about it.
 You write thousands of lines of code just to throw it away a couple of months later, and rewrite again, developing a better understanding of the language.

 Fost-forward to these days.
 As you remember, **once started, never stop learning**.
-By the end of 2019th, I've read from cover to cover 9 books and over 200 articles about Golang.
+By the end of 2019th, I've read from cover to cover 9 books and over 200 articles about Go.
 In addition to that, I've read tens of thousands of lines of code, and seen the beauty and the ugliness of using the language.
 Several tens of thousands lines of code have been written in addition to what I do at work, and mostly throwed away as drafts and sketches.

-One conclusion that I ended up with is that all those materials don't give a clean understanding of how to develop maintainable and efficient applications and services using Golang.
+One conclusion that I ended up with is that all those materials don't give a clean understanding of how to develop maintainable and efficient applications and services using Go.
 This is especially true for a reader who is searching for a guidance rather than explorations.
 When someone needs a practical advice on how to actually do the work, there _is_ no immediate answer.
 In order for one to form a view and good taste, they would basically need to go through a similar path as I've taken.
 But that's a very long and resource demanding path, and not everyone is ready or able to invest resources into this process.

 Another problem is the quality of materials, examples, and projects in the wild.
 Oftentimes you're taught or shown sub-optimal ways of using the language.
 Many, too many projects are written recklessly, so you don't really want to use that software.
 Many libraries are selfish, and let down your application quite easily without giving you a way to adjust behaviour.
 So learning by example oftentimes is harmful, as there are too many examples of how it's better not to write software.